 A wild card is Rep. Jesse Jackson Jr., D-Ill, a liberal activist who voiced outrage over the final agreement between President Obama and Republican and Democratic congressional leaders calling for no tax increases and as much as $2.5 trillion overall in deficit reduction.
 Earlier this week, Jackson appealed to Senate Majority Leader Harry Reid, D-Nev., and Pelosi to ensure the panel represented a diverse group Americans.

-During a House Democratic caucus meeting this week that Biden attended, Jackson stood up and asked the vice president whether there would be a minority or a woman serving on the joint committee.
-In a subsequent letter to other factions of the party, Jackson said, “Those who are already suffering the most under present conditions — African Americans, Hispanic Americans, Asian Americans and women.
-Thus, in future negotiations — unlike the current negotiations — fairness demands that these communities be able to speak for themselves through their representatives.
+During a House Democratic caucus meeting earlier this week that Biden attended, Jackson stood up and asked the vice president whether there would be a minority or woman serving on the joint committee.
+In a subsequent letter to other factions of the party, Jackson said: “Those who are already suffering the most under present conditions - African Americans, Hispanic Americans, Asian Americans and women.
+Thus, in future negotiations -- unlike the current negotiations -- fairness demands that these communities be able to speak for themselves through their representatives.
 Waiting on the outside of the negotiations for someone to bring us the word about our interests from the inside would be a shameful and unacceptable throwback to the past.”

 A House Democratic aide noted today that Pelosi feels strongly about including minorities and women in the budget negotiation process and that she followed that formula in appointing Schakowsky, a Chicago liberal, and Becerra, a prominent Hispanic member, to the Bowles-Simpson fiscal commission.
 “She doesn’t want just 12 white guys in suits,” the aide said.